Invitation to Arkansas Educators

 - Four on-line courses requiring at least an additional 25+ hours of work per course, and

 - 12 graduate credit hours earned upon completion.

-Approximately half of the 80 hours of face-to-face/synchronous learning takes place in the summer, with the additional hours completed throughout the school year as participants apply new concepts in their classrooms.
-What makes this different than simply taking the 12 graduate hours through a traditional program is the opportunity to also hear from national and regional experts on effectively teaching English Learners!
+Approximately half of the 80 hours of face-to-face/synchronous learning takes place in the summer, with the additional hours completed throughout the school year alongside online course modules as participants apply new concepts in their classrooms.
+A value added beyond simply taking the 12 graduate hours through a traditional program is the opportunity to also hear from national and regional experts on effectively teaching English Learners!

 Please refer to the complete 2023-24 Arkansas ESOL Institutes Application/Registration Info Flyer (https://bit.ly/2324ESOLInstitutes) for full details including expectations, dates, locations, application information/links, and site contact information.
 The application deadline for priority consideration is Monday, May 1, 2023.
 Applications received after that date will be processed in the order they are received.